 How can users access the radio content broadcasted by this device?
 Radio receiver (personal radio), Internet (computer, phone), etc

 What is the range/distance that the radio can reach when transmitted?

 Does the device has capabilities to manage content remotly/through the Internet?
 If yes, specify the technology (Internet, GSM, etc)

 The Rootio Radio Solution comprises the transmitter antenna + station called “radio in a bucket”, the cloud solution to push Internet content to radio+antenna transmitter and app for content management and technical admin of infrastructure.
-While the “bucket Rootio Station” includes a FM transmitter, there are no particular specifications.
+While the “bucket Rootio Station” includes an FM transmitter, there are no particular specifications.
 This means that the implementing team can use any FM transmitter that fits in the bucket.
-The android app is designed and tested only with a Duos or Pocket Galaxy Samsung smartphones, so is suggested to build the “bucket Rootio Station” with these Samsung smartphones.
+The android App is designed and tested only with a Duos or Pocket Galaxy Samsung smartphones, so is suggested to build the “bucket Rootio Station” with these Samsung smartphones.

 Technical support is provided by Rootio.
 Email: email@example.com.

 The lifecycle depends on each element of the solution and quality of electronics connectors and methods of power generation.

 Rootio hopes to increase the reach of broadcast stations and increase the number of users.

 Resilient Africa Network has performed a third party evaluation of Rootio.